-Black Friday is when we ALL get very excited about crazy bargains and mega sales, but the day started so much earlier than you’d think.
+Black Friday is when we all get very excited about crazy bargains and mega sales, but the day started so much earlier than you’d think.
 The day after Thanksgiving (the last Thursday in November) has long been considered the unofficial beginning of the Christmas season.
 The Friday after Thanksgiving really became famous when big department stores such as Macy’s started their Christmas parades on this day and these boosted holiday sales for retailers.

 If you own a shop yourself, you’ll know that the festive period or ‘peak’ means big business.
-The peak season is the time of year when demand for goods is at it’s highest and this typically falls during gifting periods.
+The peak season is the time of year when demand for goods is at its highest and this typically falls during gifting periods.

 So, have you reviewed whether your search strategy fits with the current Black Friday trends?
 In this blog, we’ll be talking you through what to expect for the holiday season and how to plan your strategy.

 When is Black Friday & Cyber Monday This Year?